OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Static Analysis

-When server-side source code is available, first identify which authentication mechanism (Token or Cookie based) is used and enforced on server side.
-Afterwards locate all endpoints with sensitive and privileged information and functions: they are the ones that need to be protected.
-Prior to accessing any item, the application must make sure the user is really who he pretends to and that he is allowed to access the endpoint.
-Look for keywords in the server source code that are used to authenticate a user or to retrieve and check an existing session.
+To review the authentication architecture you need access to source code of the remote service.
+Identify which authentication mechanism (token or cookie based) is used and make sure that an appropriate form of authentication is performed.
+What's appropriate depends on the type and sensitivity level of the app.
+You may use the OWASP Mobile AppSec Verification Standard as a guideline:

+- Username/password authentication is recommended for level 1 (non-critical) apps.
+- 2-factor authentication is recommended for level 2 (sensitive) apps.

+Afterwards locate all APIs that provide sensitive information and functions, and verify that authorization is consistently enforced.

-Authentication mechanisms shouldn't be implemented from scratch, instead they should be build on top of frameworks that offer this functionality.
-The framework used on the server side should be identified and the usage of the available authentication APIs/functions should be verified if they are used accordingly to best practices.
-Widely used frameworks on server side are for example:
+Ideally, authentication mechanisms shouldn't be implemented from scratch but built on top of proven frameworks.
+Many popular frameworks provide ready-made functionality for authentication and session management.
+If the app uses framework APIs for authentication, make sure to check the security documentation of these frameworks and verify that the recommended best practices have been followed.
+Examples for widely used frameworks on server side are:

 - Spring (Java) - https://projects.spring.io/spring-security/
 - Struts (Java) - https://struts.apache.org/docs/security.html